surPoudel/STAMP_data_analysis_python/README.md

 ## Citation

-If you use this code, please cite the associated STAMP manuscript and the original dataset accession.
+If you use this code, please cite the associated STAMP manuscript for the original dataset accession and mini-review for the python code usage.

 ---